qema/tie-dye/README.md

 # Tie-Dye
-Creates a rainbow tie-dye pattern using Prim's algorithm.
+Implements Prim's algorithm in Swift to create a customizable rainbow tie-dye pattern, which can be used in designs and graphics.

 ![Tie-Dye](http://wanganzhou.com/images/music/prim.png)